 Straight from Spain, Gary Fernandez has one of the craziest styles of illustrations that can easily be called artwork as for he recently had an exhibition in Shanghai, China.
 Check out his work and be amazed by the illustrations you will see.

 Surrealism is a cultural movement that began in the early 1920s, and is best known for the visual artworks and writings of the group members.
 Today surrealism is no longer a movement but a type of art that a lot of artists like to use to express them selves, in this digital era surrealism is one of the top digital art styles.
-So here is a great selection of digital artworks to inspire you with the new generation of surrealism.

 Fantasy art is the freedom for your imagination, if you looking for something different and unexpected in a artwork, always long with dragons, fairies, angels and demons.
 It's great to see all these crazy things put together in such good concepts with great illumination and colors, check it out.
-Did you like this post?
-How about the Abduzeedo's new Limited Edition Tee "Goddess of Abduction"

 Tomorrow the new " X-Man Origins: Wolverine " comes out and I know there is a lot of wolverine fans here, so to get you inspired and in the mood for tomorrow's showtime I selected some awesome wolverine artworks that you must see.